 - the use of neuroleptic medications that are prescribed for psychiatric disorders over a long period

 - degenerative disorders, such as Parkinson’s disease

 - untreated syphilis

-Involuntary movements may also be due to genetic disorders, including Huntington’s disease and Wilson’s disease.
+- genetic disorders, including Huntington’s disease and Wilson’s disease

-Make an appointment with a doctor if you or your child are experiencing persistent, uncontrollable body movements and are unsure of what is causing them.
+Make an appointment with your doctor if you or your child are experiencing persistent, uncontrollable body movements and you’re unsure of the cause.

 Your appointment will most likely begin with a comprehensive medical interview.
-This will go over personal and family medical history, including any medications you have been taking or have taken in the past.
+This will go over personal and family medical history, including any medications you’ve been taking or have taken in the past.

 Other questions may include: